Brian Wong: Kiip

 Wong received the initial inspiration for Kiip on an airplane at age 19 as he observed his fellow passengers interacting with their iPads.
 He noticed that many passengers were playing games, and felt that the games' advertisements took up screen space without adding any real value.
 Because he perceived that games are a "holy grail of achievement", Wong wanted to leverage key moments of achievement—such as level ups and high scores—with a targeted, relevant rewards program that enabled brands to reach consumers when they were most engaged.

 In July 2010, Wong teamed with his fellow former Digg employees Courtney Guertin and their mutual friend Amadeus Demarzi to found Kiip.
-As of 2017, Kiip was sending achievement-based rewards such as coupons to 100 million consumers per month, and had raised more than $32 million of venture capital from various sources including Relay Ventures, Hummer Winblad Venture Partners, True Ventures, Verizon Ventures, and Crosslink Capital.
+As of 2017, Kiip was sending achievement-based rewards such as coupons to 100 million consumers per month, and had raised more than $32 million of venture capital from various sources, including Relay Ventures, Hummer Winblad Venture Partners, True Ventures, Verizon Ventures, and Crosslink Capital.
 Kiip has offices in San Francisco, New York City, Los Angeles, Chicago, Tokyo and London.
 The company established strategic partnerships with more than 40 major brands, including 1-800-Flowers, Amazon.com, American Apparel, Best Buy, Carl's Jr., Disney, Dr. Pepper, GNC, KY Jelly, Pepsi, Playboy, Popchips, Sephora, Victoria's Secret, and Vitamin Water.
 Kiip was on track to do more than $20 million in revenue in 2017.

 In March 2019, after Wong was accused of sexual assault, Kiip replaced Wong as CEO.
-His removal came after an indefinite leave of absence with Kiip CRO Bill Alena serving as interim CEO in his stead.
+His removal came after an indefinite leave of absence, with Kiip CRO Bill Alena serving as interim CEO in his stead.
+In August 2024, Brian Wong had his felony charge dismissed and pled guilty to the indecent assault charge under a deferred prosecution agreement, avoiding a jury trial.
+As Bloomberg cites Wong's lawyer, Sam Bassett, under the terms of his plea agreement, Wong will be on probation for two years, after which all charges will be fully dismissed.